agustinafassina/Automation.Security.Tools/README.md

-# Automation.Security.Tools
+# Security Tools for Automation
-The idea behind this repository is to automate some security tests, such as scanning domains or checking ports.
+The goal of this repository is to automate some security tests, such as domain scanning and port checking.
-- Domains (in progress)
+- Domains (under development)
-- Open ports
+- Open Ports (scan ips)

-#### Test
+#### Scripts and details
-Escanear domains: la idea es listar todos los domains desde aws and route53 y correr un comando que lo escanee y muestre por consola el resultado y tambien lo imprima en un csv.
+- Domain Scan Test: the idea is to list all AWS and Route 53 domains and run a command that scans them, displays the results in the console, and saves them to a CSV file.
-Cual tool usar?
+- Open ports scan: the idea is to list the IPs and scan them to see if they have the SSH port open.